niikhhil/Blockchain/README.md

 # Blockchain
-Implementing trust management in IoV's through blockchain
+Implementing trust management in blockchain on Iov network

 This code implements a basic trust management system for cars on the Solana blockchain.
 It allows cars to report on the outcomes of messages received from other cars, and periodically updates the trust scores of all cars based on these reports using a simplified EigenTrust-like algorithm.
 Let's break down how it works:

 1. Data Structures:
 CarTrustState: This struct defines the state associated with each car's trust.
 trust_score: A f64 representing the car's current trust score (likely between 0.0 and 1.0).